Is Smith Micro Software Inc. (SMSI) a Keeper?

 Sponsored

-The average price from analysts is $9.06, which is $4.25 above the current price.
-SMSI currently public float of 46.07M and currently shorts hold a 3.88% ratio of that float.
-Today, the average trading volume of SMSI was 474.70K shares.
+The average price from analysts is $9.06.
+SMSI currently public float of 46.07M and currently shorts hold a 3.55% ratio of that float.
+Today, the average trading volume of SMSI was 489.93K shares.

 SMSI’s Market Performance

-SMSI stocks went down by -6.03% for the week, with a monthly jump of 6.64% and a quarterly performance of 10.19%, while its annual performance rate touched 23.26%.
-The volatility ratio for the week stands at 6.60% while the volatility levels for the past 30 days are set at 6.58% for Smith Micro Software Inc..
-The simple moving average for the period of the last 20 days is -2.65% for SMSI stocks with a simple moving average of -6.06% for the last 200 days.
+SMSI stocks went down by -5.19% for the week, with a monthly drop of -2.76% and a quarterly performance of -1.79%, while its annual performance rate touched 25.45%.
+The volatility ratio for the week stands at 7.35% while the volatility levels for the past 30 days are set at 7.22% for Smith Micro Software Inc..
+The simple moving average for the period of the last 20 days is -9.73% for SMSI stocks with a simple moving average of -12.86% for the last 200 days.

 Analysts’ Opinion of SMSI